GunArm/pg2ipset/README.md

 The easiest way to get started blocking IPs is to **install the *ipset* package** and then run `setup.sh` which will do the following:

-* Build and install the pg2ipset tool which converts pg2 formatted ip lists into a format readable by ipset
 * Create the default configuration files in /etc/blocklists/
 * Prompt you for credentials in case you subscribe to iBlocklist's paid lists
 * Copy the update script into /etc/cron.daily for daily updating of rules